hannahmetzler/TwitterSuicideR/README.md

 - Tables for Paper formatted.xlsx was created manually.
 It is a collection of all tables that can be found in the manuscript and supplementary information.
 Results from machine learning code and scripts in this repository are combined.

-The following datafiles are outputs of scripts in this repository:
+The following data files are outputs of scripts in this repository:
 - Table4_... scores for ML with CIs 6 classes main category, in the correct shape for the table
 - Table6_... scores for ML with CIs 2 classes about suicide, in the correct shape for the table
 - intraclass_performance*.Rdata files: scores for ML with CIs for all models, useful for use within R